What are Christ the Redeemer's opening hours?

 Christ the Redeemer is on Mount Corcovado in Rio de Janeiro, Brazil, standing at 710 meters (2,329 feet) above sea level within Tijuca National Park.
 The statue overlooks the city, offering breathtaking panoramic views of landmarks like Sugarloaf Mountain, Copacabana Beach, and Guanabara Bay.

-Boarding Points: Copacabana (Praça do Lido) and Largo do Machado
+Boarding points: Copacabana (Praça do Lido) and Largo do Machado

 End point: Estrada das Paineiras